 Georg Jensen silver is amongst some of the most sought-after silverware on the secondary market.
 From his beginnings during the Art Nouveau period through to his death in 1935, Georg Jensen produced some stunning and timeless silverware that continues to be popular today.

 With many of Jensen’s designs instantly recognisable, it is no wonder that the secondary market is abuzz with demand for these historic pieces.
+With that in mind, let’s take a look at some of the most popular and sought-after Georg Jensen silver designs.
+Particularly, flatware designs.

 Free Expert Georg Jensen Valuations